-RULE 11: SHAKING OF HANDS
+RULE 13: SHAKING OF HANDS

-11.1: PURPOSE: Before starting the first round and after the bout, Athletes shall shake hands in a proper manner, as a sign of a purely sporting and friendly rivalry in accordance with the rules.
+13.1: PURPOSE: Before starting the first round and after the bout, Athletes shall shake hands in a proper manner, as a sign of a purely sporting and friendly rivalry in accordance with the rules.

-11.2: AUTHORIZED TIMES: The shaking of hands takes place before beginning the first round and after the announcing of the bout results.
-Any further shaking of hands between rounds is prohibited.
+13.2: AUTHORISED TIMES: The shaking of hands takes place before beginning the first round and after the announcing of the bout results.
+Any shaking of hands or touching of gloves during rounds is performed at the risk of the athlete, and may result in an opponent striking.

-RULE 12: ADMINISTRATION OF DRUGS, ETC.
+RULE 14: ADMINISTRATION OF DRUGS, ETC.

-12.1: DOPING: The administration to an Athlete of drugs or chemical substances not forming part of the usual diet of an Athlete is prohibited.
+14.1: DOPING: The administration to an Athlete of drugs or chemical substances not forming part of the usual diet of an Athlete is prohibited.
 The doping regulations of the World Anti-Doping Agency (WADA) shall be applied.

-12.2: PENALTIES: Any Athlete or official violating this prohibition shall be liable to disqualification or suspension by MTO.
+14.2: PENALTIES: Any Athlete or official violating this prohibition shall be liable to disqualification or suspension by MTO.

-12.3: LOCAL ANESTHETICS: The use of local anesthetics is permitted only by the MTO Medical Doctor.
+14.3: LOCAL ANESTHETICS: The use of local anaesthetics is permitted only by the MTO Medical Doctor.

-12.4: PROHIBITED DRUGS: The current World Anti-Doping Agency (WADA) and Canadian Centre for Ethics in Sport (CSES) lists of prohibited substances shall constitute MTO's list of prohibited substances.
+14.4: PROHIBITED DRUGS: The current World Anti-Doping Agency (WADA) and Canadian Centre for Ethics in Sport (CSES) lists of prohibited substances shall constitute MTO's list of prohibited substances.
 Any Athlete taking such substances or any official administering such substances shall be subject to the penalties.
 MTO may ban additional substances upon the recommendation of the Muaythai Canada or IFMA Medical Commissions.

-RULE 13: AWARDING OF POINTS
+RULE 15: AWARDING OF POINTS

-13.1: SCORING: A Muaythai skill is punch, kicking, knee or elbow applied with force and intend to cause effect, One score will be awarded for each Muaythai skill that strike against a scoring target without being blocked, guarded against, or infringing the rules.
+15.1: SCORING: A Muay Thai skill is a punch, kick, knee or elbow applied with force and intent to cause effect, One score will be awarded for each Muay Thai skill that strikes against a scoring target without being blocked, guarded against, or infringing the rules.

-13.1.1: TARGET: The Target for Muaythai means, any part of the body except the groin.
+15.1.1: TARGET: The Target for Muay Thai means, any part of the body except the groin and spine.

-13.1.2: NON-SCORING TARGETS: The gloves, forearms, foot, and shin are not scoring targets, unless a strike is applied with enough force to have an effect on a scoring target (e.g. a high kick against the gloves of a blocking opponent off-balances them.)
+15.1.2: Non-scoring Targets: The gloves, forearms, foot, and shin are not scoring targets, unless a strike is applied with enough force to have an effect on a scoring target (e.g. a high kick against the gloves of a blocking opponent off-balances them).

-13.1.3: ILLEGAL TARGETS: The groin is not a scoring target and intentional strikes against the groin may be considered fouls.
+15.1.3: ILLEGAL TARGETS: The groin is not a scoring target and intentional strikes against the groin may be considered fouls.
+Intentional strikes to the spine may also be considered a foul.

-13.2: TEN POINTS MUST SYSTEM: Each round 10 points shall be scored individually, in which at least one Athlete shall be awarded 10 points for each round.
+15.2: TEN POINTS MUST SYSTEM: Each round 10 points shall be scored individually, in which at least one Athlete shall be awarded 10 points for each round.
 No fraction of points may be given.
-At the end of each round, the better (more scoring Muaythai skills) Athlete shall receive 10 points and the opponent proportionately less.
+At the end of each round, the better (more scoring Muay Thai skills) Athlete shall receive 10 points and the opponent proportionately less.
 When Athletes are equal in merit, each shall receive 10 points.

-13.2.1: STEPS FOR AWARDING POINTS:
+15.2.1: STEPS FOR AWARDING POINTS:

-First: An Athlete wins the round when utilizing more scoring Muaythai skills than the opponent;
+First: An Athlete wins the round when utilising more scoring Muay Thai skills than the opponent;

-• A difference of 7 or less scoring Muaythai skills between the athlete is a small margin;

-- A difference of 8 -14 scoring Muaythai skills between the athlete is a clear margin; - A difference of 15-21 scoring Muaythai skills between the athlete is a total domination
+- o A difference of 7 or less scoring Muay Thai skills between the athlete is a small margin; - o A difference of 8-14 scoring Muay Thai skills between the athlete is a clear margin; - o A difference of 15-21 scoring Muay Thai skills between the athlete is a total domination

-If the Athletes are equal in scoring Muaythai skill, then;
+If the Athletes are equal in scoring Muay Thai skill, then;

-Second: An Athlete wins the round when using a more forceful Muaythai skills than the opponents.
+Second: An Athlete wins the round when using more forceful Muay Thai skills than the opponents.

-13.2.2: NON-AWARDING POINTS:
+15.2.2: NON-AWARDING POINTS: